daveeS987/davees-django-api-template/README.md

 SECRET_KEY = "django-insecure-INSERT_NEW_SECRET_KEY_HERE"
 ```

-### 3. Replace all occurences of "Example" with a name of your choosing
+### 3. App folder currently called "Example".
+Replace all occurences of "Example" with a name of your choosing

 - These steps will change the app name and all occurences of "Example"
 - Replace "Example" folder name (pick any name, make it lowercase)